0PkCk0/Mobile_Metherological_Station/README.md

 xxd tf.tflite > tf.c
 This made it easy to integrate the model into my C code for the embedded system.

-## WiFi Connection with ESP32-S3 Eye
+## WiFi Connection with ESP32-S3

-This project demonstrates how to establish a WiFi connection using an ESP32-S3 Eye microcontroller without the need for a web server.
+This project demonstrates how to establish a WiFi connection using an ESP32-S3 microcontroller without the need for a web server.
 The code is written in C++ and utilizes the ESP-IDF framework.

 ### Prerequisites